bluk/maybe_xml/README.md

 # MaybeXml

 MaybeXml is a library to scan and evaluate [XML][xml]-like data into tokens.
 In effect, the library provides a non-validating lexer.
 The interface is similar to many XML pull parsers.

 * [Latest API Documentation][api_docs]

+## Purpose

+The purpose of the library is to provide a way to read XML documents including office suite documents, RSS/Atom feeds, config files, SVG, and web service messages.

 ## Usage

-The library user creates a `Lexer` from a slice of bytes.
-The slice of bytes is usually from a buffer managed by the library user.
-For instance, it could be a buffer of data that is being read over a network socket, a memory mapped file, or just a `Vec` of bytes.
+The library user creates a `Lexer` from a `&str`.

 Then, the library user can call `Lexer::tokenize()` to try to get the next `Token`.
 If successful, repeat calling `tokenize` and process the available